itscodenation/curriculum-18-19/advanced/units/unit0/README.md

 # Unit 0:

 ## Overview
 In this unit, coders will get to know their company, their instructors and their classmates.
-Coders will review imporant routines, procedures and documents.
+Coders will review important routines, procedures and documents.
 Coders will complete a beginning of the year challenge to review HTML, CSS, and Javascript from the Foundations course.

 ## Sessions
 |Session Slides|*Coders will be able to ...*|